π π Checklist for the express project initial setup

 Install it with the

-flag:npm i -D --save-exact prettier
+--save-exactflag:npm i -D --save-exact prettier. -

 Create an empty

-file and add empty object{}
+.prettierrcfile and add empty object{}to it. -

 Create an empty

-file and add:build coverage
+.prettierignorefile and add:build coverage -

 Now, you can manually check for formatting issues by running: